 We spend endless hours in our homes, and yet, some particles and pollutants we're breathing in could be damaging to our health.
-Air purifiers are helpful at cleaning the air for everyone, and are especially important for people who have certain medical conditions or struggle with allergies to mold, dust and other irritants.
+Air purifiers are helpful at cleaning the air for everyone, and are especially important for people who have certain medical conditions or deal with allergies to mold, dust and other irritants.

 Dr. Steven Goudy, MD, FACS, a pediatric ear, nose and throat specialist, explains that the upper and lower respiratory tract's function is to clean and purify the air we breathe.
 "Purifying the air that you breathe is important if you [have]... an underlying condition that makes you more sensitive to air pollutants, like asthma," he says.